AI Governance & Safety February 18, 2026 · 9 min read

 Somewhere in your organization, there is a slide deck.
 It has words like “fairness,” “transparency,” “accountability,” and “human-centered design.”
 It was probably approved by a committee.
 It may even be framed in the lobby.

 The distinction matters because regulators do not audit your principles.
 They audit your controls.
 When the OCC examines a bank’s use of AI in credit decisioning, they are not asking whether you believe in fairness.
 They are asking for your model inventory, your validation reports, your monitoring logs, and your incident response procedures.
-When the EU AI Act’s high-risk obligations become enforceable in August 2026, Article 10 will not ask for your philosophy on data quality.
-It will demand documented data governance and management practices, bias detection processes, and evidence that your training data is “relevant, sufficiently representative, and to the best extent possible, free of errors and complete.”
+When most of the EU AI Act’s high-risk obligations become applicable in August 2026 (with some categories, such as certain regulated-product systems, following later), Article 10 will not ask for your philosophy on Data Quality.
+It will demand documented Data Governance and management practices, bias detection processes, and evidence that your training data is “relevant, sufficiently representative, and to the best extent possible, free of errors and complete.”

-As David Talby wrote for Dataversity in late 2025: “AI governance is no longer a documentation exercise.
+As David Talby wrote for Dataversity in February 2026: “AI governance is no longer a documentation exercise.
 For responsible organizations, it’s the new operating model.”

 What AI Governance Actually Means